• Skip to primary navigation

 Recipe variation

 • Cardamom.
-If all you can find is packaged ground (powdered) cardamom, then go ahead.
+If all you can find is packaged ground (powdered) cardamom, go ahead.
+But full disclosure: I don’t use that kind in making kardemummakaka — it’s never as fragrant nor as tasty as the freshly grounded ones.

 • Flour.
 If you don’t have any breadcrumbs, dusting the cake pan with all-purpose flour is completely fine.